 Wayside Waifs directly addresses this fact by implementing the primary prevention program "No More Bullying!"
 This violence prevention curriculum is the cornerstone of the Humane Education program.
 Students learn how to gain Self-Respect and Respect from others by learning about and practicing the following core character traits: Responsibility, Compassion, Self-Control and Integrity.
 Studies prove that developing these principles in young people through the humane treatment of animals leads them to have greater empathy for human beings.

-Children learn the correct way to meet a dog, when to leave a dog alone, and what to do if attacked by a dog.
-The program helps them understand what dogs communicate through body language so that the child can avoid a possible dog attack.
-Suitable for grades K-12.
-Approximately 1 hour in length.
+Students learn the proper way to greet a dog, when to leave a dog alone and strategies to avoid being attacked by a dog.
+This lesson helps students understand that dogs communicate through body language and how to read that body language.

 Students identify the needs and connect with the feelings that people and animals have in common.
 The lesson helps students better understand what animals need to be happy and healthy.
 Students will leave the session with greater understanding of empathy and increased motivation to care for their family pets and all living things.